irinesara/Ecommerce-Follow-Along/README.md

  Milestone 20
 In Milestone 20, we focused on developing a system to fetch and display user profile data.
 First, we created the /profile API endpoint, which retrieves user details from the server and stores them in an object.
 Next, we built the Profile.jsx React component, which fetches the user data from the /profile endpoint and displays it in a clean, user-friendly format on the frontend.
 This milestone enables users to view their profile information directly in the application.

+Milestone 23
+Cart and Address Selection
+This implementation involves adding a "Place Order" button to the cart page, which, when clicked, navigates the user to the "Select Address" page.
+On the "Select Address" page, the user can view all their saved addresses and choose one.
+The backend needs an endpoint that retrieves all the user's saved addresses.

+On the frontend, the cart page will include a "Place Order" button, which triggers a navigation event to the select address page.
+The select address page will fetch the user's available addresses from the backend using a GET request to /api/get-addresses.
+These addresses will be displayed with radio buttons allowing the user to select one.
+Once an address is selected, the user can continue with the checkout process.

+For the backend, a simple GET endpoint /api/get-addresses will be implemented to return a list of addresses associated with the user.
+This will send the address data in JSON format, which will be used by the frontend to populate the available address options.